viamrobotics/docs/docs/components/motor/_index.md

 ## Usage example

 The following example assumes you have motors called "motor1" and "motor2" configured as components of your robot.
-If your gantry has a different name, change the `name` in the example.
+If your motor has a different name, change the `name` in the example.

 {{< tabs >}}
 {{% tab name="Python" %}}